 Why is child dental care important?

 The earlier children start obtaining regular dental exams, the healthier their mouths will be for the rest of their lives.
-Early examinations aid in preventing cavities and dental decay, which can cause discomfort, difficulty concentrating, and other medical issues as children get older.
+Early examinations aid in preventing cavities and dental decay.
+These issues can cause discomfort, difficulty concentrating, and other medical issues as children get older.

 How many teeth do children have?